Granther/facetracker-pi/README.md

 <br />
 <h2 align="center">(Lower) Facetracker Pi</h2>
   <p align="center">
-    Raspberry Pi Zero 2W + Camera = VR mouth tracker
+    Raspberry Pi Zero 2W + Camera = Wireless VR mouth tracker
     <br />
   </p>
 </div>

 ## About The Project
 Instructions & Code for a DIY VR face tracker compatible with VRChat.
 At its core this is a solution for streaming a low-latency video feed to your PC
-* *Why a Raspberry pi and not a microcontroller?* Its what I had laying around and its cheap, only $15
+* *Why a Raspberry pi and not a microcontroller?* Its what I had laying around and its cheap, only $15 depending on where you buy
 * *Will this work with other games?* Yes, it should work with anything Project Babble works for
 * *Do I need to know how to code to do this?* No, you don't have to touch any code for this to work

 ## Getting Started
 ### Prerequisites
-* Raspberry pi zero 2W (Or another single board computer, your milage may vary with others)
+* Raspberry pi zero 2W (Or another single board computer, your milage may vary with others).
+You can buy one [here](https://a.co/d/gEosdm0) & many other places
 * Compatible raspberry pi camera.
 As long as the camera says its compatible with the Pi Zero you should be good.
-This is the only one I have tested with [amz](https://a.co/d/4X2RNOo)
+This is the only one I have tested [here](https://a.co/d/4X2RNOo)
 * 4Gig+ Micro SD card
 * Way to mount this getup to your VR headset, ideally with 3D printed parts
 * Some imagination, this won't be perfect